rushiiMachine/blog/src/content/posts/connecting-to-raspi-via-ethernet/index.md

 laptop did not host a DHCP server, there was no address assigned to my RPi.

 This is where most guides diverge; usually, there's two approaches that are recommended:
 - Configuring a DHCP server such as `dhcpcd` for the RPi to automatically be assigned an address.
-Unfortuantely, I don't want to spend time configuring it and then have to clean it up afterwards.
+Unfortunately, I don't want to spend time configuring it and then have to clean it up afterwards.
 That would mean I have to do it every single time I encounter such a scenario.
 - Statically assigning an IP to the RPi.
 The problem with this is that I don't have access to a shell in the